On This Page

 Task success in the HEART framework encompasses efficiency (time on task), effectiveness (completion rate), and error rate.
 It's the behavioral core of the framework and often the most actionable category for website improvements.

-You can have the most intuitive interface in the world, but if your pages take four seconds to load, none of it matters.
+A beautiful site that loads in four seconds is still a frustrating site.
+Performance is a UX metric too.
 Core Web Vitals are Google's standardized performance metrics, and they directly impact both user experience and search rankings.
 You can see examples in portfolio of projects.

 Largest Contentful Paint (LCP)

 LCP measures when the largest visible element finishes loading.
 Google's threshold is 2.5 seconds or less.
-Sites that hit this target see measurably lower bounce rates — one large e-commerce platform reported an 18% decrease in bounces after optimizing LCP.
+Sites that hit this target see lower bounce rates.
+One large e-commerce platform cut bounces by 18% after fixing LCP.

 Interaction to Next Paint (INP)

-INP replaced First Input Delay in 2024 and measures how responsive your page is to user interactions throughout the entire visit — not just the first click.
+INP replaced First Input Delay in 2024.
+It measures how responsive your page is to user interactions across the whole visit, not just the first click.
 The target is 200 milliseconds or less.
-Slow INP creates that "laggy" feeling that drives users away from interactive elements.
+Slow INP creates that laggy feeling.
+Users abandon interactive elements when they don't respond quickly.

 Cumulative Layout Shift (CLS)

-CLS tracks unexpected layout shifts — those annoying moments when a page jumps as images or ads load.
+CLS tracks unexpected layout shifts, like when a page jumps as images or ads load.
 The threshold is 0.1 or less.
-70% of users cite visual stability as critical to trust, and fixing CLS issues on one platform reduced cart abandonment by 9%.
+70% of users say visual stability matters for trust.
+One platform cut cart abandonment by 9% just by fixing CLS.

-Here's the business case in numbers: only 47% of websites currently meet all three Core Web Vital thresholds.
+The numbers: only 47% of websites currently meet all three Core Web Vital thresholds.
 Sites that do see conversion rate improvements of up to 25% and bounce rate reductions of 35%.
-If your landing pages aren't hitting these benchmarks, that's likely the highest-ROI fix available.
+If your landing pages miss these benchmarks, fixing performance is probably your cheapest win.

 Key Insight

-Don't try to track everything at once.
-Start with three to five metrics that align with your most important business goal.
+Don't track everything at once.
+Start with three to five metrics tied to your main business goal.
 For lead generation sites, prioritize task success rate, form completion rate, and NPS.
 For e-commerce, focus on conversion rate, error rate, and Core Web Vitals.
-You can always expand your measurement framework later — but starting too broad usually means acting on nothing.
+You can always add more later.
+Starting too broad usually means you act on nothing.

 Building a UX Measurement Practice That Sticks